JavaScript is required

 A young Japanese couple embracing.

 Love is one of the fundamental things that humans strive for in life, and it is one of our most precious emotions.
 Even the Beatles knew that all you need is love.
 However, different cultures can express this same general concept in various ways, especially in language, and Japanese is no exception.
+This is important.
+If you want to learn Japanese, part of that is learning Japanese culture.

 Whether you are trying to avoid embarrassing yourself when confessing to your sweetheart, or just looking for the right kanji for your next stylish tattoo, learning how Japanese expresses love is crucial.
 And as always, we've got you covered.